atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Creating a host

 During the tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
-Your Strigo VMs will be destroyed at the end of the day.
+Your Strigo VMs will be destroyed after the workshop.

 To continue afterwards, you can use a host in a public cloud (e.g., Joyent or AWS).
 The Joyent instance parameters I use are: